How To Choose The Best Security System For Your Home

 Some companies offer the option to purchase extended warranties beyond the standard coverage period.
 These extended warranties provide prolonged protection for your investment, offering an extra layer of security and peace of mind.
 Whether or not the choice you go for involves this option depends on your personal risk tolerance.

-11. Evaluate the system's false alarm prevention measures
+12. Evaluate the system's false alarm prevention measures

 False alarms can be annoying, as no one likes to go through the stress of turning off the blaring alarm set off on accident.
 While it's a good thing no one was actually in danger, sometimes false alarms may lead to fines if the police or fire department show up for a non-issue, or you might develop a strained relationship with your neighbors because of the noise.

-To avoid this, you should choose a security system with features like intelligent motion detection, which can tell the difference between a human, an animal, and a thing.
+To avoid this, you should choose a security system with features like intelligent motion detection, which can tell the difference between a human, an animal, and an object.
 This way, a branch brushing your window won't set off the alarm, but a person trying to break it will.
 Some companies also offer options like pet immunity on any internal sensors.
 While you might leave yourself vulnerable to letting a raccoon roam undetected with this feature, you won't have to deal with human-masked bandits, as it will still catch those.
 Finally, the best security systems offer a "code word" system, which means that if the alarm goes off, you get a call or text asking for the code word.
 If it was you, simply state it.
 If not, or if you don't answer, things get passed to the police.

-12. Assess the system's backup power options
+13. Assess the system's backup power options

 Power outages can leave your security system vulnerable.
 If it's a dark and stormy night and suddenly you have no cameras, access to your smart locks, or flood lights, your home might be a prime target.
 To avoid dangerous situations like this, check to see if the system you plan to buy has backup power options, such as battery backups or generators.
 This way, you can make sure it remains operational during power disruptions.

-Batteries should be just fine for smaller operations like video doorbells, DIY motion sensors, and the like.
+Batteries should be just fine for smaller operations like doorbell cameras, DIY motion sensors, and the like.
 You should be able to install them yourself.
 Where it gets tricky is home-wide professional systems.
 Are you required to purchase a generator to cover the power gap, or does the company include this in its fee?
 Will the generator always be connected, or will you need to set it up if a storm or other power event is expected?
 Always ask these questions before signing any sort of contract for a home security system.

 Whether you choose a national security company with 24/7 support or a small DIY video doorbell company, it's still a good idea to check out the quality of its customer support before you buy anything.
 Start by evaluating their availability if you need help, both in emergency or non-emergency situations.
-Is it really 24/7?
-Or just 9 am to 5 pm during the week.
+Is it really 24/7, or just 9 am to 5 pm during the week?
 You should also read reviews about the company's responsiveness.
 Is the support team responsive?
 What was it like when customers experienced a break-in, power outage, or glitch in the system?
 Did they get the help they needed and fast?
 Does the company follow up after the fact, or just leave customers on their own?

 This responsiveness should apply to all manners of contact.
 If you are traveling overseas and cannot call them, for example, will the support team promptly solve your problems through social media, live chat, or email?
 These are all things to consider.